maoyuans/chronicles-of-terre/history/Calendar.md

 ## The Festival of Fire

 Celebrated all across Terre on **Yondar 1st** of each calendar year, the Festival of Fire marks the start of a new year across Terre.
 The Ascendant Calendar is dated so that the beginning of a new year is summer solstice of Terre, when Elemental Fire is at its prime, so that tieflings can most reliable pierce the veil separating Terre from the Nether during the Ascension.
+For Okeanosian tieflings, the festival is also know as Ascension Day.

 Each region and culture have different festivities to celebrate the Festival of Fire, but common between all of them is the lighting of fireworks as the calendar date crosses from Helind 30th, the Eve of Fire, to Yondar 1st of the next year.
 Many regions, including the Divine Glorian Empire, Maltross, and Okeanos, keeps the tradition of ceremonial burning, of paper talismans or wicker-mans, to symbolize the removal of bad fortune or past regrets and mistakes.